 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Englewood has relatively fewer families with younger children, and/or college students.
 Combined, this makes Englewood a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Englewood does not have a public transit system used by locals to get to and from work.
+Englewood is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Englewood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Englewood residents report their race to be White, followed by Asian.
 Important ancestries of people in Englewood include Irish, English, German, French, and Norwegian.